7 Ways to Use Customer Feedback to Improve Your Brand and CX

 ⏱ Reading Time: 5 minutes

-To gain customer feedback nowadays seems like an easy task for brands.
-But what comes before, in terms of what questions do you want to ask and after, in manners of feedback interpretations is challenging.
+To gain customer feedback nowadays seems like an easy task.
+But what comes before, in terms of what questions do you want to ask and after, in ways of feedback interpretations is challenging.
 Will companies use feedback to improve their products and services?
 Or to improve customer experience?
 To measure customer satisfaction?
 After answering these questions, depending on the received feedback, companies will have a clear goal in which direction to go.

 Whitney Wood, managing partner of the Phelon Group says: “Every day, companies solicit feedback from customers, yet only a few translate that feedback into meaning.
 An even smaller fraction of companies actually take action or close the loop with the customer, to let them know their voice was heard.”

 Brands that don’t take customer feedback seriously can have problems with their reputation, as the negative word is spreading faster than the positive one.
-And negative reviews result in losing customers, and a bad reputation.
+And negative reviews result in losing customers, and finally – lower profit.

 1. Use Customer Feedback for Product Development